ibm-cloud-docs/containers/cs_benchmarks.md

   * Shared: You and IBM share responsibility for configuring the setting that the benchmark recommends.

 **What parts of the benchmark am I responsible for?**<br>
 Because {{site.data.keyword.containerlong_notm}} is a managed offering, IBM already configures many security settings for you.
 For example, IBM manages and automatically applies updates to your cluster master.
 For your worker nodes, IBM provides security and version updates, but you must apply the updates.
-You are also responsibile for your workload applications and data.
+You are also responsible for your workload applications and data.
 For more information, see [Your responsibilities while using {{site.data.keyword.containerlong_notm}}](/docs/containers?topic=containers-responsibilities_iks).

 **What if some part of the service fails to comply with a recommendation?**<br>
 First, check the explanation of the failure for any remediation steps.